openresty-community/lua-resty-odbc/README.markdown

 https://docs.microsoft.com/en-us/sql/odbc/reference/syntax/odbc-api-reference?view=sql-server-2017

-It should be noted that the argumentss of some APIs provided by this module are different from the argumentss in the ODBC API documentation.
+It should be noted that the arguments of some APIs provided by this module are different from the arguments in the ODBC API documentation.
 As follows:

 ```lua
   ODBC standard: